 The Office of Admissions operates on a rolling admissions schedule.
 The Office of Admissions strongly encourages applicants who are interested in starting in the fall to apply before February 1, the early action deadline.
 However, applications will be accepted through July 31 for the fall as space remains available.
 The deadline to apply for spring admission is December 1, and the deadline to apply for summer admission is April 13.
+Apply now!

 - Must hold a Bachelor’s degree from a regionally accredited four-year institution.

 - Complete the Law School Admissions Test (LSAT).

 - Register with the Credential Assembly Service (CAS).

 - Submit an application and personal statement to TU Law via LSAC.

 - Submit two letters of recommendation to the CAS.

 - Comply with the Character and Fitness Jurisdiction Requirements.

 All applicants are required to apply online via the Law School Admissions Council (LSAC).
 A non-refundable application fee of $30 must accompany all applications for admission to TU College of Law unless a fee waiver has been previously granted.
 To apply for a fee waiver, click here.

 Register to receive a current year CAS report and register to take the Law School Admissions Test (LSAT) via LSAC.org, or write to: LSAC/CAS, PO Box 2000, Newton, Pennsylvania 18940 or call 215-968-1001.
 Apply now!